Published: January 4, 2026

 Written by: Kissht

-Government insurance schemes are meant to make insurance more affordable.
+Government insurance schemes are designed to make insurance more affordable and accessible.
 For many people, especially daily wage earners, small business owners, freelancers, and first-time earners, regular insurance plans can feel expensive or confusing.
+The Pradhan Mantri Suraksha Bima Yojana (PMSBY) addresses this gap by offering accidental insurance coverage at an intentionally low cost.

 PMSBY is a government-supported accidental insurance scheme launched to provide basic financial protection in case of accidental death or disability.
 The focus is not on long-term wealth creation or complex benefits.
 Instead, the goal is straightforward support during unexpected events that can disrupt income and family stability.